 In our groundbreaking work on victim notification, Joyful Heart is conducting critical research on how jurisdictions across the country have approached and should approach this process.
 Most importantly, we’re hearing from survivors about their experiences.
 We are compiling our findings in a forthcoming report, which will serve as the first comprehensive resource on how communities can approach victim notification.

-We invite you to explore this section and to check back in early 2014, when we plan to release our report, for more information.
+We invite you to explore this section and to check back in fall 2014, when we plan to release our report, for more information.